JoaoBraveCoding/bitcoin-simulator/README.md

 All configurations are specified in the respectives conf.yaml, files regarding relay of information can be found in the conf_diss folder and files regarding membership protocol in the conf_memb folder.

+Note that some configurations are related with my masters thesis, you can read more about them in https://github.com/JoaoBraveCoding/thesis

 ## Running